 South Africa faces enormous development challenges.
 Unemployment, inequality and poverty are unacceptably high.
 Economic growth has remained stubbornly low.
-As one of the leading Schools of Economics in South Africa, we have a responsibility to play a leading in dealing with these challenges through our academic research and our teaching.
+As one of the leading Schools of Economics in South Africa, we have a responsibility to play a leading role in dealing with these challenges through our academic research and teaching.
 This is a challenge we take seriously.

 Economics forms the foundation of any commerce-related degree at university, not only at UCT but also at universities worldwide.
 However, it is more than just a tool to think about business.
 Economics is a social science.
 The discipline is grounded solidly in the analysis of the social and economic relationships that underpin societies.
 Economics is therefore of great relevance to the development and social challenges facing South Africa.